On the shores of Lake Achensee, the Tyrolean Shale Oil Museum is located in a unique glass building called Vitalberg

 € 11.00 guided tour for groups (with coffee and strudel)

-The Panorama Coffee Bar is open daily from 10 am to 5 pm, break from March 27 to April 27, 2023, and from November 6 to December 14, 2023.
-The shop is open during the times of the museum from 10 am to 5 pm.
-Dogs not allowed.
+The Panorama Coffee Bar is open daily from 10 am to 5 pm, the shop is open during the opening times of the museum from 9 am to 6 pm.
+Dogs are not allowed.